 If you have high blood pressure, making a few lifestyle changes can improve your heart health.

 - Reduce salt (sodium).
 The American Heart Association recommends that healthy adults have no more than 2,300 milligrams (mg) of sodium a day.
 Ideally, most adults should limit salt to less than 1,500 mg a day.
-Remember to check salt content in processed foods, such as canned soups and frozen foods.
+Check the amount of salt in processed foods, such as canned soups and frozen foods.

 - Eat healthy foods.
 Choose fruits, vegetables, whole grains and low-fat dairy foods.
 Eat less saturated fat and total fat.

-- Limit alcohol.
-Alcohol can raise your blood pressure.
+- Avoid or limit alcohol.
+Alcohol can raise blood pressure.
 If you choose to drink alcohol, do so in moderation.
 For healthy adults, that means up to one drink a day for women and up to two drinks a day for men.

 - Exercise regularly.
 Staying active helps lower your blood pressure and manage your weight.
-Most healthy adults should aim for at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous aerobic activity a week, or a combination of the two.
+The Department of Health and Human Services recommends that most healthy adults get at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous aerobic activity a week, or a combination of the two.

-If lifestyle changes do not successfully manage your blood pressure, your doctor may recommend medication.
-If you have low blood pressure, your symptoms will depend on the cause.
-Together, you and your doctor can discuss the best treatment for you.
+If lifestyle changes do not successfully manage your blood pressure, your health care provider may recommend medication.
+Together, you and your provider can discuss the best treatment options for you.